restimel/vue3-tutorial/docs/errors.md

  * `'focus'`: When trying to get the element to set focus on.
  * `'scroll'`: When trying to get the element to scroll to.
  * `'skipStep'`: When trying to check if the step should be skipped.
+ * `'mask'`: When trying to get the elements to create holes in the mask.
+ * `'highlight'`: When trying to get the elements to add the highlight class.
+ * `'arrow'`: When trying to get the elements to add an arrow to these elements.

 ## `errorStatus(code)`